hgokce34/hgokce34/README.md

 <img src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif" width="300"/>

 ### </path></svg>  </a> About Me ✅  </h2>

-<h1 align="center">Hi 👋,  "Hi!
-I'm experienced in testing websites and apps using Selenium, Cucumber, and TestNG, with over 2 years of practice.
+<h1 align="center">Hi 👋,I'm experienced in testing websites and apps using Selenium, Cucumber, and TestNG, with over 2 years of practice.
 Skilled in planning and executing tests efficiently.
 Proficient in Java for coding effective test scripts.
 Strong communicator, detail-oriented, and team player."</h1>

 <div align="center">
   <a href="https://www.linkedin.com/in/hamza-gokce-1997b81b2/" target="_blank">